Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>A big hustle is going on in the head XD.</sub>

-<sub>(*will come back later, what happened in the end.*)</sub>
+<sub>(*will come back later to write, what happened in the end.*)</sub>

-<sub>Btw, I didn't do my meditation yesterday, and sadly I have my first cross there.
+<sub>Btw, I didn't do my meditation yesterday, and so, sadly I have my first cross [here](https://priyankasaggu11929.github.io/meditation.html).
 But but, I corrected all the typos from the book notes, realised there were more than what I expected.
 XD</sub>

 <sub>brb!</sub>